 Tikal was very much a functioning Mayan city between the third and tenth centuries.
 Archeologists have evidence that it was the capital of one of the most powerful kingdoms of ancient Maya.
 Remember hundreds of years ago current country borders – like Belize and Guatemala – didn’t exist.
 Instead the Mayans lived on the land.
+The information about their ceremonies involving sacrificing humans and animals to their gods, how they farmed for food and burial rituals was just some of the information our guide shared.

 What to Pack and Wear